laravel/docs/mix.md

 If you would like to completely customize your Webpack configuration, copy the `node_modules/laravel-mix/setup/webpack.config.js` file to your project's root directory.
 Next, point all of the `--config` references in your `package.json` file to the newly copied configuration file.
 If you choose to take this approach to customization, any future upstream updates to Mix's `webpack.config.js` must be manually merged into your customized file.

-<a name="copying-files-and-directories"></a>
-## Copying Files & Directories

-The `copy` method may be used to copy files and directories to new locations.
-This can be useful when a particular asset within your `node_modules` directory needs to be relocated to your `public` folder.

-    mix.copy('node_modules/foo/bar.css', 'public/css/bar.css');

-When copying a directory, the `copy` method will flatten the directory's structure.
-To maintain the directory's original structure, you should use the `copyDirectory` method instead:

-    mix.copyDirectory('resources/img', 'public/img');

 <a name="versioning-and-cache-busting"></a>
 ## Versioning / Cache Busting

 Many developers suffix their compiled assets with a timestamp or unique token to force browsers to load the fresh assets instead of serving stale copies of the code.
-Mix can handle this for you using the `version` method.
+Mix can automatically handle this for you using the `version` method.

-The `version` method will automatically append a unique hash to the filenames of all compiled files, allowing for more convenient cache busting:
+The `version` method will append a unique hash to the filenames of all compiled files, allowing for more convenient cache busting:

     mix.js('resources/js/app.js', 'public/js')
         .version();